 [^]The updated asset allocation policy was approved in the February 2023 board meeting.
-The long-term strategic asset allocation policy will include a 1% increase to Private Equity (funded from public equity), which will take multiple quarters to reach the target.
+The long-term strategic asset allocation policy will include a 1% increase to Private Equity (long-term target of 8%, funded from public equity), which will take multiple quarters to reach the target.